cloudmesh/cloudmesh-mpi/doc/chapters/horovod.md

 2. Install CMake

 Go to https://cmake.org/download/.
 Under binary distributions, download the latest Windows installer.
-** During installation, be sure to select the checkbox to modify the PATH variable.
+NOTE: During installation, be sure to select the checkbox to modify the PATH variable.
 If not selected, this must be done manually.

 3. Install OpenMPI